martinvonz/jj/docs/git-compatibility.md

   which [doesn't have support for partial clones](https://github.com/libgit2/libgit2/issues/5564).
 * **Shallow clones: No.** We use the [libgit2](https://libgit2.org/) library, which [doesn't have support for shallow clones](https://github.com/libgit2/libgit2/issues/3058).
-* **git-worktree: No.** However, there's native support for multiple working copies backed by a single repo.
-See the `jj workspace` family of commands.
+* **git-worktree: Yes.** Jujutsu has native support for its own multiple working copies ('workspaces') backed by a single repo.
+To get a corresponding git worktree, use `jj workspace add --colocate`.
+For an existing worktree, create a new Jujutsu workspace at the same commit.
 * **Sparse checkouts: No.** However, there's native support for sparse checkouts.
 See the `jj sparse` command.
 * **Signed commits: Partial.**